ManinderPanesar/Sentiment-analysis-using-NLP/README.md

 ## Goals

-To build a recommender system based on latest trending tweets influencing the prices of derivative products or cyrptocurrencies, providing recommendation to users for investment in financial products.
+To build a recommender system based on latest trending tweets influencing the prices of cyrptocurrencies, providing recommendation to users.

 ## Datasets